Equality and diversity

 Objective 4: Actions are taken to identify and reduce any inequalities faced by our staff or our potential employees.

-- improve the opportunities for integration and cohesion
+Objective 6: Improve the opportunities for integration and cohesion.

-- improve understanding of mental health and access to support
+Objective 7: Improve understanding of mental health and access to support.

-- work with the Gypsy and Traveller community to improve the provision of pitches
+Objective 8: Work with the Gypsy and Traveller community to improve the provision of pitches.

 Objective 9: Create an Equality Working Group for Staff in the Public Sector in Somerset.

 These objectives are underpinned by a Corporate Equality Action Plan which sets out the specific actions the council will take in order to deliver its agreed equality objectives, which in turn support one or more aims of the General Equality Duty.
 The Action Plan also highlights some of the action already taken by the council to create a fairer and more equal community and workforce.